ReeganAnto-J/Cisco-Packet-Tracer/Project1/Details.md

 The 31 PCs are seperated into 2 networks, the top 14 PCs are connected to switch 1 and the remaining PCs are connected to switch 2

-The g0/0 port of Switch 1 is connected to interface g0/1 of the router The g0/0 port of Switch 2 is connected to interface g0/2 of the router
+The g0/0 port of Switch 1 is connected to interface g0/1 of the router <br>
+The g0/0 port of Switch 2 is connected to interface g0/2 of the router

 ![Alt text](./Wiring%20Closet.png "Wiring Closet")